henrykohl/deeplearningproject/README.md

 ## Implementation (57:00)

-- `/.github` : going to write it on my entire configuration inside this folder. going to keep my entire workflows related configuration (1:07:08)
+- `/.github` : going to write it on my entire configuration inside this folder.
+Going to keep my entire workflows related configuration (1:07:08)
   > `/workflows` : the continuous integration related to this continuous deployment (1:07:40)
   >
   > > `main.yaml` : write my all the configuration in this file (1:07:49)